meltingscales/hackthebox/starting-point-boxes/vaccine/WRITEUP.md

 The password ended up being `741852963`.

+There are 2 files inside `backup.zip`:

+    backup
+    ├── index.php
+    └── style.css

 ## 4. Hardcoded password hash

-In `index.php` on line 5, we can see this:
+In `index.php` on line 5, we can see a hardcoded MD5 password hash:

 ```php
 if($_POST['username'] === 'admin' && md5($_POST['password']) === "2cb42f8734ea607eefed3b70af13bbd3") {